walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 Duration: 60 minutes

 In this exercise you will migrate the application database from the on-premises Hyper-V virtual machine to a new database hosted in the Azure SQL Database service.
-You will use the Azure Database Migration Service to complete the migration, which uses the SQL Server Data Migration Assistant for the database assessment and schema migration phases.
+You will use the Azure Database Migration Service to complete the migration, which uses the Microsoft Data Migration Assistant for the database assessment and schema migration phases.

 ### Task 1: Register the Microsoft.DataMigration resource provider